volopasse/Ramblings-of-a-hackintosher/Tips.md

 To inject a kext, [mount your EFI]((../master/Tips.md#how-to-mount-efi)) and go to /EFI/EFI/Clover/kexts/Other and place your kext(s) in there.
 Also make sure that `InjectKexts` is set to `Yes` inside of your config.plist.

+## How to know if you need to hot-patch DSDT
+Download [IOREG](http://mac.softpedia.com/get/System-Utilities/IORegistryExplorer.shtml) and search for what a patch tells you to replace in it's comment.

+- Example:
+So let's say you want to rename HDAS to HDEF, please search if you even have HDEF first and if you do, this patch is not needed.
+If you do not have HDEF, apply the patch and reboot.
+You should now see HDEF in your IOREG

+Be **very** careful while entering the patching info.

 ## Choosing a SMBIOS
 There are a lot of SMBIOSes, you need to pick the correct one for your hardware.
 Here are some examples:
 * iMac14,1 for Haswell (ix-4xxx) systems **without** a dgpu.